Altanis/DiepShowdown/README.md

 WIP.

 ## Credits
-Thank you to **Bismuth** for providing me with a tank renderer which I was able to make tank sources out of!
+Thank you to **Aspect** and **Bismuth** for previously providing me with a tank renderer which I was able to make tank sources out of!
+Currently using an SVG of every tank.

 ## To-do list:
 - [x] Create a WebSocket server and a database system.